Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we introduced a new natural notion of popularity in two-sided matching markets with ties.
-We have shown that with our definition, a weakly-popular matching always exists.
-We also provided an algorithm that finds a $\frac{3}{4}$-approximation to the maximum size \cpop\ matching problem, which is also a $\frac{4}{5}$-approximation for the maximum size \cstab\ matching problem.
+In this paper, we introduced three new natural notions of popularity in two-sided matching markets with ties.
+We have shown that a weakly popular and more generally a \cpop\ matching always exists, and we provided an algorithm that finds a $\frac{3}{4}$-approximation to the maximum-size \cpop\ matching problem.
 We also proved that the ratio of $\frac{3}{4}$ is tight assuming that either the strong-UGC or the Small Set Expansion Hypothesis holds.

-For super popularity, we have shown that even the existence problem is NP-hard.
-However, our proof only works for two-sided ties, so with one-sided ties, the problem may become solvable, which we leave as an open question.
+Furthermore, our extensive experimental evaluation on synthetic and real-world data confirmed the practical utility of weak popularity, showing that weakly popular matchings can offer a significant advantage in matching size over stable matchings, while maintaining a high level of stability.
+For super popularity, we have shown that even the existence problem is NP-hard. \nd{However, our proof only works for two-sided ties, so we leave the complexity with one-sided ties as an open question.
+It would also be nice to have a non-brute-force (exponential-time) algorithm deciding the existence of super popular matchings.}